laidatasciencelab/Cancer_attendances/R/1_cohort_data_preprocessing.md

 # Cohort pre-processing

-The objective of this code is to wrangle raw cohort and attendance data into analysis-ready format.
+The objective of this code is to wrangle raw cohort data into analysis-ready format.

 R version 3.6.2